Form.Modal property (Access)

-You can use the BorderStyle property to specify the kind of border a form will have.
+Use the BorderStyle property to specify the kind of border a form will have.
 Typically, modal forms have the BorderStyle property set to Dialog.

-You can use the Modal, PopUp, and BorderStyle properties to create a custom dialog box.
+Use the Modal, PopUp, and BorderStyle properties to create a custom dialog box.
 You can set Modal to Yes, PopUp to Yes, and BorderStyle to Dialog for custom dialog boxes.